-If you have received an academic integrity allegation, our experienced Advocacy team are here to help.
+If you have received an Academic Integrity Allegation, or have been informed that your assessment has been referred to the Academic Integrity Committee, our experienced Advocacy team are here to help.

 Please read carefully: If you have received an academic integrity allegation, or your assessment has just been referred to the Academic Integrity Committee, please read this page for information about the process.

 If you have if you have already received an academic integrity allegation outcome (a hearing has been held and you have received the Outcome Letter) and would support lodging an appeal, please click here to access our Appeal of an Academic Integrity Outcome page. if you are not sure which information is relevant for you, please contact us and we can support you.

 “It was the best decision to contact the DUSA Student Advocacy.
 My DUSA Advocate very supportive and understanding and helped me comprehend my situation.
 I felt a whole lot relieved after talking to her.”

 What is a breach of academic integrity?